jessegmeyerlab/proteomics-tutorial/manuscript.md

 One of the most important advantages of FT-ICR mass spectrometry is its exceptionally high mass resolution and mass accuracy, even for large and complex molecules.
 This enables precise identification and characterization of a wide range of compounds in complex mixtures [@DOI:10.1002/mas.21438; @DOI:10.1071/EN15230].
 Moreover, FT-ICR mass spectrometry can be used for multiple stages of mass analysis (MSn), including tandem mass spectrometry (MS/MS), providing detailed information about the structure of ions.
-Another significant benefit of FT-ICR is its broad mass range, making it possible to identify macromolecules like proteins for top-down proteomics[@DOI:10.1002/mas.20015;@DOI:10.1021/acs.analchem.7b04747; ].
+Another significant benefit of FT-ICR is its broad mass range, making it possible to identify macromolecules like proteins for top-down proteomics [@DOI:10.1002/mas.20015;@DOI:10.1021/acs.analchem.7b04747].

 Despite its advantages, FT-ICR mass spectrometry is not without challenges.
 The technique requires high-performance superconducting magnets, which are expensive for both initial purchase and further maintenance.